-- First, if you a required shutdown of your business because of Covid; or
+- First, if you faced a “partial shutdown” of your business (a facts and circumstances test) because of Covid; or

 - Secondly, for those businesses that don’t meet the definition of small, these larger businesses can also get a credit for wages paid where the worker is technically not working because of the stoppage.

-The details and rules for the stoppage circumstances can be complex.
+The details and rules for the “shutdown rules” can be complex, but at the same time expands your opportunity for claiming the ERC.
 Also, see below where the 2021 definition of small is now set at 500 employees.

 Like most labor-based tax credits, the ERC is subject to rules outlined in Code Sec.
 280C(a), which disallow a deduction for the portion of wages equal to the credit.
 Accordingly, if the ERC is computed to be $100k for 2020, then total wage expense must be reduced by $100k on the company’s annual 2020 income tax return.
 So, although you may receive $100k as a credit against your payroll taxes, the effective savings is the residual of your marginal tax rate.
 If you pay income tax at 30% on, for example, passthrough income, then the $100k is really a tax savings of $70k.